istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 ## Advantages of Istio egress traffic control

 Istio egress traffic control is **DNS-aware**: you can define policies based on URLs or on wildcard domains like `*.ibm.com`.
-In this sense, it is better than Kubernetes Network Policies which are not DNS-aware.
+In this sense, it is better than Kubernetes network policies which are not DNS-aware.

 Istio egress traffic control is **transparent** with regard to TLS traffic, since Istio is transparent: you do not need to change the applications or to configure their containers.